arzoo14/Google-Season-of-Docs-2021/index.md

 ### Acknowledgements

-I would like to express my sincere gratitude to my mentors - Nathan Scott, Christian Horn and Apurva Bh foider their constant support and guidance.
+I would like to express my sincere gratitude to my mentors - Nathan Scott, Christian Horn and Apurva Bhide for their constant support and guidance.
 They were always around and had solutions to any issue that I faced.
 I have learnt a lot from them and expect to learn a lot more in the future.

  I am grateful to Google and Performance Co-Pilot organization for giving me this golden opportunity again this year.